dpjanes/iotdb-transport-rest/README.md

-# iotdb-transport-rest
+# iotdb-transport-fs
-IOTDB / HomeStar Transport for REST / express
+IOTDB / HomeStar Transport for the File System